 You get mentored too!
 Your mentor will help you achieve your personal, professional, and leadership goals.

 All Level 2 mentors and Level 3 senior mentors will work together to plan events throughout the year.

 You will be a part of an extensive network of student leaders and staff.
 It is a great way to meet people and make meaningful connections with like-minded folks.

 You will get to attend a leadership retreat in September and participate in many other leadership development activities such as workshops and involvement opportunities.

 This level is for the superstar leaders who have been involved for a few years and want to continue to work on their leadership development and make a positive impact on our community.

 What exactly does it mean to be in Lead: Level 3?

-You will be a mentor to a team of students in Level 2.
+You will be a mentor to a few students in Level 2.
 You will support each of your team members with their personal development and with their needs as mentors to new students.

 You get a mentor too!
-Everyone gets a mentor!
 Receive mentorship and support from a member of the alumni community, UFV staff or faculty, or someone in the community who is compatible with your career or lifestyle goals.